huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

     )
 ```

 Then you can combine the input prompt and the generated prompt.
 Feel free to take a look at what the generated prompt (`generated_part`) is, the word pairs that were found (`pairs`), and the remaining words (`words`).
-This is all packed together in the `enhanced_prompt` that the model uses.
+This is all packed together in the `enhanced_prompt`.

 ```py
 output_tokens = [tokenizer.decode(generated_id, skip_special_tokens=True) for generated_id in generated_ids]